Mlluiz39/ubuntu-autoinstall/README.md

-# Ubuntu autoinstall config file sample by Diolinux
+# Ubuntu autoinstall config file sample b Mlluiz39

 This is a sample file, it can be used as a reference for your own installations.
 The password is: 123